National Railway Museum of New Zealand

-The National Railway Museum of New Zealand (NRM) is being built to show the history of the New Zealand railways.
-Work is underway to open at Ferrymead Heritage Park in Ferrymead, Christchurch by the end of 2021 at the site of New Zealand's first railway opened in 1863.
+The National Railway Museum of New Zealand (NRM) is a museum under construction in Christchurch, New Zealand, that covers the history of the New Zealand railway network.
+Work is underway to open at Ferrymead Heritage Park in Ferrymead, Christchurch, at the site of New Zealand's first railway opened in 1863.

+Structure and fundraising

+The museum is owned by an incorporated society, the National Railway Museum of New Zealand Incorporated.
+The society is a registered charity.
+Alan Spooner is the current president of the society.

+To raise funds, the NRM runs its own bookshop, mainly selling books and magazines relating to railway topics in New Zealand.

+Exhibits

 The museum owns one electric locomotive from Wellington, one electric multiple unit also from Wellington and three wagons with a leased diesel shunter.
-The museum will also other NZR and Bush locomotives from the Canterbury Railway Society.
+The museum will display other NZR and bush locomotives from the Canterbury Railway Society.
 The museum will also display other rolling stock including a turntable from Auckland and any other suitable railway material.
-The museum is still being built with the turntable in place.
+The museum is under construction with the turntable in place.
+An NZR C class (1873), rescued from a dump in Buller Gorge, was moved from the Westport Railway Preservation Society to NZRM in 2024.